Top

 Immunization - Communicable Disease Requirements

-Completion of the Immunization - Communicable Disease Form is a mandatory condition for your clinical/practical placement.
-THIS FORM IS YOUR RESPONSIBILITY.
+Completion of the Immunization - Communicable Disease Form is mandatory for your clinical/practical placement.
+THIS FORM AND RELATED IMMUNIZATIONS ARE YOUR RESPONSIBILITY.
+Note that immunizations take time and planning, so please review immunization and placement timelines and plan accordingly.

-Questions about completing this form can be sent to immunizations@sl.on.ca.
+Questions regarding the completion of this form can be submitted to Immunizations@sl.on.ca

 Other Requirements